qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/virtualtree.rst

 VirtualTree
 ************
-The VirtualTree is a widget which based on the virtual infrastructure from the framework.
+The VirtualTree is a widget based on the framework's virtual infrastructure.

 .. _pages/widget/virtualtree#preview_image: